Webfor/plugin-webfor-landing-pages/readme.txt

 This plugin helps for creating fast Landing Pages in WordPress.

 == Changelog ==

+= 1.1.9 =
+* Style fix for border padding on form submit button

 = 1.1.8 =
 * Adding content width functionality for hero content.